-INQUIRE MODENAME returns information about the named group of sessions that has been defined for a connection to a remote system or to another CICS region.
+INQUIRE MODENAME returns information about the named group of sessions that has been defined for a connection to a remote system, or to another CICS region.

 Press the Clear key to clear the screen.
-There are two ways of commencing this transaction:
+You can start this transaction in two ways:

-Type CEMT INQUIRE MODENAME (the minimum abbreviation is CEMT I MOD).
-You get a display that lists the current status.

-Type CEMT INQUIRE MODENAME (CEMT I MOD) followed by as many of the other attributes as are necessary to limit the range of information that you require.
-So, for example, if you enter cemt i mod acq, the resulting display will show you the details of all modenames that are acquired.
+- Type CEMT INQUIRE MODENAME (or suitable abbreviations for the keywords).
+The resulting display lists the current status. - Type CEMT INQUIRE MODENAME (or suitable abbreviations for the keywords), followed by the attributes that are necessary to limit the range of information that you require.
+For example, if you enter cemt i mod acq, the resulting display shows the details of all mode names that are acquired.

-Mode names need not be unique.
-You cannot specify a list of names, but you can use the symbols \ and + to specify a family of mode names.
+Mode names do not need to be unique.
+You cannot specify a list of names, but you can use the asterisk () and plus (+) symbols to specify a family of mode names.
 A mode name consisting of eight blanks is valid.
-To specify this name, enclose the string of blanks within single quotation marks:
+To specify this name, enclose the string of blanks in single quotation marks, for example:

 '''

-MODENAME('
+MODENAME(' ')

 '''